-I am influenced by contemporary performance artists and sculptors including Lauren Kalman, Shana Moulton, and Xavier Cha.
-I discovered my current practice by way of sculpture training and for that reason, my performance work emphasizes sculptural objects.
-I interact with these objects in my videos or I display these pieces as ephemera of a performance.
+I am a transdisciplinary performance artist.
+Through my use of placement, my work is playful and curious.
+I interact with objects in a way that feels accessible and inviting to the viewer.
+My performance is intended to elicit questions and stir emotions, not necessarily solve problems or provide solutions.
+My work often suggests ideas about body image, beauty ideology, and feminism.
+I discovered my current practice by way of sculpture training and for that reason, my performance work emphasizes sculptural objects that I make.
+I interact with these objects in my videos and performances or I display these pieces as ephemera of a performance.
 By utilizing techniques such as stillness, mimicry, and repetition, I am an object in my piece I am working on or performing.